 We Are UNITED STATES of AMERICA.

 When did we become the Lackey, Houseboy and "Mother" of Europe, Asia, and the Mid East.
 Today's Market Activity, cause by the Absurdity of the European Union Experiment, doesn't do anything to deter my Isolationist Attitude.
 Must we "hold everyone's hand so they can cross the street"?
 The American Philosophy, of late, seems to have been: "Let's all get hit by the same speeding car" (driver distracted by a cellphone).
 Euro Dept Contagion may be that "speeding car".
+I often say of Import Policy, "If we don't buy their products, who will?" and ALOT OF THEM.
+We consistently do, even with the Great Recession (an American Socialist Slogan I still cringe at the mention of).
+And on Exports, "Everybody wants American Made and American Lifestyle", still the standard the World Aspires To.

 And just perhaps, if we weren't involved with every little "global situation" and would stop interfering with the internal affairs of every other sovereign nation, our own terrorist problem would ease up.
 Terrorist's Causes would be neutered, because they'd have less reason to kick the Great Satan around.
 YA THINK!